kdzioba/KDZSimpleForm/README.md

-# kdzform
+# KDZFORM
-JavaScript library to build simple forms with depended elements
+JavaScript library to build simple forms with depended elements.
+Create the dynamic forms in few easy steps.